Baxter International, Inc. (BAX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-7, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Baxter International, Inc. ("Baxter" or the "Company") (NYSE: BAX).
+LOS ANGELES, Nov.
+12, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Baxter International, Inc. ("Baxter" or the "Company") (NYSE: BAX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BAXTER INTERNATIONAL, INC. (BAX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR BAXTER INVESTMENTS, CLICK HERE BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?